symphoniacloud/hiccough/README.md

 I wanted something more structured than just verbatim strings.

 I remembered that back in 2013 or so I'd used [hiccup](https://github.com/weavejester/hiccup) when building some web apps in Clojure.
-So I looked to try to replicate that with TypeScript, and it worked surprisingly well (I thought so anyway. :) ).
+So I looked to try to replicate that with TypeScript, and it worked surprisingly well (I thought so anyway.)

 So here's Hiccough - Hiccup, but for JavaScript and TypeScript.